apj-aih/cloud-native-workshop/Lab-2/pipeline-deployment-to-ocp.md

 4. Click `Create` to save the PipelineRun.
 5. You should able to see the Pipeline running progress as shown below:
    ![Screenshot: create-pipeline run](./images/create-pipeline-run3.png)
 6. Click `fetch-repository` task to view the logs.
 You can see the logs for all the tasks as shown below.
-Make sure all tasks showing success before move on to next step.
+Make sure all tasks show success before moving on to the next step.
    ![Screenshot: create-pipeline run](./images/create-pipeline-run4.png)
 7. You can view the deployed vote-api pod in **Workloads  → Pods** with status **Running**
    ![Screenshot: create-pipeline pod](./images/create-pipeline-pods.png)